Caprico85/node-red-contrib-google-smarthome/docs/local_fulfillment.md

 2. Scroll down to the section `Local Fulfillment`.
 Fill in as follows:
     * Scan Type: Select either mDNS or UDP scanning.
 Which one works better depends on your network configuration.
 You may need to try both.
-    * Discovery port: Node-RED will listen on this port for discovery messages from your smart speaker.
+    * Discovery port: Node-RED will listen on this UDP port for discovery messages from your smart speaker.
 Set to port 3002.
 Don't create an external port forwarding for this port on your home router.
-Not available for MDNS.
+Not available for mDNS.
-    * HTTP port: Node-RED will listen on this port for control messages from your smart speaker.
+    * HTTP port: Node-RED will listen on this HTTP port for control messages from your smart speaker.
 Set to port 3002.
-      Can be the same as the discovery port.
       Don't create an external port forwarding for this port on your home router.
+    * Discovery and HTTP ports can be the same.

 3. Save and deploy.